cdapio/cdap/docs/developer-guide/source/intro.rst

 .. image:: /doc-assets/_images/ArchitectureDiagram_1.png

-Real­time Apache™ Hadoop®-based log analysis framework
+Real­time Apache™ Hadoop®-based Log Analysis Framework
 ------------------------------------------------------
 To achieve horizontal scalability, the database architecture of the preceding design has evolved to include scalable log collection, processing and storage layers.
 One of the most commonly used architectural patterns consists of *Apache Kafka* as the distributed log collection framework, *Storm* as the data processing layer, *Apache™ HBase™* as the storage layer of results and a custom serving layer reading the computed results for visualization by a presentation layer.